 Experimental physicist Dr. Franziska Scheibel is an expert in the field of magnetostructural transitions and hysteresis effects in Heusler alloys, antiperovskites and pnictides.
 She is experienced in the synthesis of magnetocaloric materials using arc melting and solid-state reaction technique, as well as in the subsequent structural, microstructural and magnetic characterization and adiabatic temperature change measurements.
 Currently she is working on optimizing the efficiency of potential magnetocaloric refrigerant materials and their mechanic stability at the multi-stimuli cycle that uses stress.

-Material scientist M.Sc.
-Andreas Taubel is a PhD student working on the development of magnetocaloric materials for alternative refrigeration technology.
+Material scientist Dr. Andreas Taubel is working on the development of magnetocaloric materials for alternative refrigeration technology.
 His focus is on the Heusler alloys family and hexagonal/orthorhombic MM’X compounds.
 The goal is to tailor the magnetocaloric properties for mechanically stable and sustainable materials for magnetocaloric refrigeration applications.

-Material scientist M.Sc.
-Lukas Pfeuffer is a PhD student experienced in synthesis and characterization of magnetocaloric compounds, powder-metallurgical manufacturing techniques, as well as in microstructural, crystallographic and magnetic analysis methods.
+Material scientist Dr. Lukas Pfeuffer did his PhD on the microstructure design of Ni-Mn-based Heusler compounds for multicaloric cooling within the framework of this project.
+Lukas is experienced in synthesis and characterization of magnetocaloric compounds, powder-metallurgical manufacturing techniques, as well as in microstructural, crystallographic and magnetic analysis methods.
 Additionally, he has expertise of the mechanical characterization of metals and metal ceramic composites by bending and hardness tests.